Keep Your RV Cool This Summer: 20 Easy And Affordable Tricks!

 Smart Window Orientation

-Use Your RV As A Shade
+Using Your RV For Shade

 (Like when it's so hot out that even if you're parked so your awning shades afternoon sun, it's still in the '90s in your RV.)